Olympic athlete, leading biochemist and The Duke of Cambridge elected as Honorary Fellows

 Phelps was Lead Safeguarding Officer for British Rowing for 11 years, and oversaw the anti-doping, governance and equality policies within the National Governing Body.
 She was the first female board member of The Boat Race Company Ltd, and worked with universities, sponsors and men’s clubs to bring the Women’s University Boat Race to the Tideway in 2015.

 Phelps studied Geography at Cambridge and learnt to row in the Lady Margaret Boat Club at St John’s, she became World Rowing Champion in 1993 and she competed in the 1996 Olympic Games.
-In 2017 she was named as one of top 20 most influential women in British Sport.
+In 2017 she was named as one of the top 20 most influential women in British Sport.

 She said: “As a naïve 18-year-old state school pupil, I didn’t know what to expect from Cambridge, but St John’s College opened up a whole new world of possibilities to me.
 My tutors, peers, sport and studies gave me confidence in my ability to learn, to challenge, and to work outside my comfort zone.